RoyalDAO/examples/RepublicSenateUpgradeable/README.md

-# examples
+# RepublicSenateUpgradeable
-Examples of contracts using RoyalDAO extensions
+Examples of contracts using RoyalDAO Senate/Chancellor upgradeable contracts and extensions